rushdishams/rushdishams.github.io/index.md

 Serious productivity hacker.
 Python and Java enthusiast.

+surprisingly, i have a book named [java data science cookbook](https://www.packtpub.com/big-data-and-business-intelligence/java-data-science-cookbook)!

+based on the book, udemy has a [course](https://www.udemy.com/java-data-science-solutions-big-data-and-visualization/) as well!

+most probably i won't add you on facebook if you fulfil the following criteria:

+1. i don't know you at all.
+2. you are a student of >= 2k5 batch in KUET and you are not in canada and not a faculty member of KUET.

+this is because i don't want to share each other's personal lives.

+no worries, let's get connected on a professional platform then- [linked in](https://www.linkedin.com/in/rushdishams/).

 ## work_experience

 - Sr. Machine Learning Engineer at OneClass, Canada (09/2017 to present)